SocialGouv/jardinmental/app/UPDATE.md

 - - scenes/suivi/chartPie.js
 - - scenes/goals/suivi/GoalsChartPie.js

+- asset moved
+- - fonts to assets/fonts
+- - - all the `fontFamily: "Karla"` style were changed to `fontFamily: "Karla-Regular"` (follow the best practices of expo naming file https://docs.expo.dev/develop/user-interface/fonts/#how-to-determine-which-font-family-name-to-use)
+- - images to assets/imgs
+- status/DiaryList.js was not working having a warning, so I use forwardRef to fix it
+- scenes/indicateurs/settings/IndicatorsSettingsMore.js and goals/settings/GoalsSettingsMore.js were crashing the app cause of incompatible version of react-native-draggable-flatlist (v3) and react-native-reanimated, so I use the react-native-draggable-flatlist@4

 # What's removed

 - removed the /ios and /android folders, as they are now generated automatically from the code